 Introduction

 Non-alcoholic fatty liver disease (NAFLD) is an emerging public health issue worldwide.
-The prevalence of NAFLD in type 2 diabetes mellitus patients is thrice as compared to the general population.
-Its prevalence in diabetic subjects ranges from 69 to 87 percent depending upon the imaging modality used[1].
-The spectrum of NAFLD includes simple steatosis, steatohepatitis and cirrhosis[2].
-Besides NAFLD is a risk factor for extrahepatic complications like cardiovascular disease, chronic kidney disease and type 2 diabetes.
-In addition, the prevalence of both microvascular and macrovascular complications is more in patients with NAFLD and type 2 diabetes[3].
+The prevalence of NAFLD in type 2 diabetes mellitus patients is three times greater as compared to the general population.
+Its prevalence in diabetic subjects ranges from 69%-87% depending upon the imaging modality used[1].
+The spectrum of NAFLD includes simple steatosis, steatohepatitis, and cirrhosis[2].
+Besides NAFLD is a risk factor for extrahepatic complications like cardiovascular disease, chronic kidney disease, and type 2 diabetes.
+In addition, the prevalence of both microvascular and macrovascular complications is increased in patients with NAFLD and type 2 diabetes[3].

 The existing therapeutic options for NAFLD are not adequate.
 Hypocaloric diet and exercise is the cornerstone of therapy in NAFLD.
-Pioglitazone and vitamin E are recommended only in biopsy-proven non-alcoholic steatohepatitis (NASH) but vitamin E is not recommended in diabetic patients due to inadequate evidence[4].
+Pioglitazone and vitamin E are recommended only in biopsy-proven non-alcoholic steatohepatitis (NASH), but vitamin E is not recommended in diabetic patients due to inadequate evidence[4].
 The frequent coexistence of NAFLD and type 2 diabetes with their combined adverse health consequences and inadequate therapeutic options makes it necessary to search for newer alternatives.
-Based on the information from animal studies, sodium glucose cotransporter-2 (SGLT-2) inhibitors hold promise in the management of NAFLD[5–7].
+Based on the information from animal studies, sodium glucose cotransporter-2 (SGLT-2) inhibitors appear promising in the management of NAFLD[5–7].
 This systematic review is an effort to review the available literature on the effect of SGLT-2 inhibitors on NAFLD in type 2 diabetes patients.

 MATERIALS AND METHODS